Owain Glyndŵr: Tripartite indenture

-In February 1405, Glyndŵr negotiated the Tripartite Indenture with Edmund Mortimer and Henry Percy, Earl of Northumberland.
+In February 1405, Owain negotiated the Tripartite Indenture with Edmund Mortimer and Henry Percy, Earl of Northumberland.
 The Indenture agreed to divide England and Wales among the three of them.
 Wales would extend as far as the rivers Severn and Mersey, including most of Cheshire, Shropshire and Herefordshire.
 The Mortimer Lords of March would take all of southern and western England and the Percys would take the north of England.
-(Note: R. R. Davies noted that certain internal features underscore the roots of Glyndŵr's political philosophy in Welsh mythology: in it, the three men invoke prophecy, and the boundaries of Wales are defined according to Merlinic literature.)
+(Note: R. R. Davies noted that certain internal features underscore the roots of Owain's political philosophy in Welsh mythology: in it, the three men invoke prophecy, and the boundaries of Wales are defined according to Merlinic literature.)

-Although negotiations with the lords of Ireland were unsuccessful, Glyndŵr had reason to hope that the French and Bretons might be more welcoming.
-He dispatched Gruffydd Yonge and his brother-in-law (Margaret's brother), John Hanmer, to negotiate with the French.
-The result was a formal treaty that promised French aid to Glyndŵr and the Welsh.
+Although negotiations with the lords of Ireland were unsuccessful, Owain had reason to hope that the French and Bretons might be more welcoming.
+He dispatched Gruffudd Yonge and his brother-in-law John Hanmer (Margaret's brother) to negotiate with the French.
+The result was a formal treaty that promised French aid to Owain and the Welsh.
 The immediate effect seems to have been that joint Welsh and Franco-Breton forces attacked and laid siege to Kidwelly Castle.
 The Welsh could also count on semi-official fraternal aid from the Duchy of Brittany and from Scotland.
 Scots and French privateers were operating around Wales throughout Owain's war.
 Scottish ships had raided English settlements on the Llŷn Peninsula in 1400 and 1401.
 In 1403, a Breton squadron defeated the English in the Channel and devastated Jersey, Guernsey and Plymouth, while the French made a landing on the Isle of Wight.
 By 1404, they were raiding the coast of England, with Welsh troops on board, setting fire to Dartmouth and devastating the coast of Devon.

 1405 was the "Year of the French" in Wales.
 A formal treaty between Wales and France was negotiated.
 On the continent, the French pressed the English as the French army invaded the English Plantagenet Aquitaine.
 Simultaneously, the French landed in force at Milford Haven in west Wales, burned Haverfordwest, and attempted to capture Pembroke Castle before they were bought off.
 The combined forces of French and Welsh took Carmarthen, which Owain had captured in 1403 but lost again.
 The occupants were given safe passage out, and they burned the town walls.
 Enguerrand de Monstrelet, a later chronicler gives an uncorroborated account of a march through Herefordshire and on into Worcestershire to Woodbury Hill, ten miles from Worcester.
 They met the English army and took positions from which they daily and viewed each other from a mile without any major action for eight days.
 Then, both sides seeming to find engagement too risky, departed.